 Reduces Mental Stress

 Even if you don’t travel, time off, in and of itself, is important.
-In the medical field, for instance, physician burnout is increasingly becoming a problem, making it even more imperative that we make time off a priority.
+In the medical field, for instance, physician burnout is increasingly becoming a problem, making it even more imperative that we prioritize time off.
 For all professionals, a vacation can help put things into perspective and improve our ability to let go and be more mindful.

 Put Things Into Perspective